Qismat 2: Release

 The film was released theatrically on 23 September 2021.

 Home media

 Qismat 2 was released for streaming on Over-the-top media service platform ZEE5 on 29 October 2021.

 Reception

 Bobby Sing of The Free Press Journal rated the film with 3 stars out of 5 and wrote, "Overall, Qismat 2, directed by Jagdeep Sidhu, can easily be called a nice, musical, emotionally moving, family entertainment package carefully conceived by the team."

 Box office

 Qismat 2 opened with gross collection of ₹2.07 crore worldwide on first day of release.
-Opening weekend worldwide gross of the film was ₹12.27 crore, and opening week gross collection was ₹17.77 crore.

 Sequel

 Qismat 3, the third part of the film series is in development.